sommerfeld-io/configs-homelab/docs/nodes/talos-cluster/howto/interact.md

-# How to interact with the Talos cluster
+# How to interact with the Talos Cluster

 This guide provides an overview of how to interact with a Talos-managed Kubernetes cluster using talosctl and kubectl, the primary tools for managing and interacting with Talos nodes and Kubernetes workloads respectively.